KB-WEB-DEVELOPMENT/research-grant-app/README.md

 1. Note that only **```one database```** and **```three tables```** are used in the project.

-2. A researcher can only submit a grant application.
-A Governance employee can only create a row entry in the Governance table.
-A Finance employee can only update the 'staff_comment' field value in a row entry in the Finance table.
+2. A researcher can only submit research grant applications.
+A Governance employee can only create row entries in the Governance table.
+A Finance employee can only update 'staff_comment' field values in row entries in the Finance table.

 3. In a more complex project, researchers, Governance employees and Finance employees would have to authenticate themselves.